roytam1/msdos-player/readme.txt

 +01:00  W. Central Africa Standard Time     WAT     WAS     NG Lagos

-NOTE: MSDOS_(APPEND/COMSPEC/LASTDRIVE/TEMP/TZ) are not copied to the virtual table, but MSDOS_PATH is copied to, because some softwares may refer it.
+NOTE: MSDOS_(APPEND/COMSPEC/LASTDRIVE/TEMP/TZ) are not copied to the virtual table, but MSDOS_PATH is copied to, because some software may refer it.

 ----- Recommended Configurations